This is the class website for University College Dublin module MA Advanced Macroeconomics (ECON 41620) taught by Prof. Karl Whelan.

 The focus in this course will be on the methods that modern macroeconomics uses to model and understand time series fluctuations in the major macroeconomic variables.
 The first part of the course focuses on Vector Autoregression studies and Dynamic Stochastic General Equilibrium models.
 Later lectures focus on modelling the interactions between the financial sector and the macroeconomy.

-Here is a handout describing the assessment for the class, the syllabus and a full reading list.
+Here is a handout with a syllabus and a full reading list.

 Readings and Useful Links